 We've switching over to Microsoft 365 and moving mail , documents , the works up into the cloud to improve our productivity

 We've just appointed a developer for a new wordpress based website .
 Which will make content management and workflow much easier and will make blogging and telling the story of what we do much easier for all of our advisers and for our customers.

 After a brief hiatus ..but we haven't got a social software policy ! < we did > and a bit of training, I've got all the advisers onto twitter .
 The next bit is reflective blogs .
 Social software is the way of doing the business of learning and not just an adjunct for the enthusiasts.
 We all need a personal learning network.

 Still work in progress but our subject and specialist networks will move out from the big database of contact emails and 'once again ' are moving back towards becoming online networks where we can stimulate these into becoming communities of practice .
-With all the change that has gone on in the sector not least in personnel this is a major task.

 In terms of informing what we do, we have a robust collection of Principals , Depute and Assistant Principals from across the sector on our development committee and we have once again a system of named contacts in place and an annual engagement schedule for every College in Scotland .
 This combined with ongoing communication with Scottish Government, Education Scotland , Scottish Funding Council , Skills Development Scotland and other relevant stakeholders across the public and private sector should mean that our offerings are in line with both what our customers need and in line with meeting the national outcomes and most of all the needs of learners.

 Looking forward the challenges for the sector are - managing at scale across new regional college structures and ensuring effective regional outcome agreements , the challenges that a new funding formula will bring , the development of new approaches to external quality evaluation from Education Scotland and towards new standards for entry and CPD for College teaching staff, to be in place by 2017.